-Jenae Holtz announced new CEO Pamela Bender is starting on November 1, 2021 and shared some of Pam's work experience.
+Jenae Holtz announced new CEO Pamela Bender is starting on November 1, 2021 then shared some of Pam's work experience.
+Jenae said there will be meetings scheduled for Pam to meet with superintendents so the LEA needs can be expressed.